wilkinnovo/website-blocker/README.md

-# Blazingly fast command line website blocker
+# One-way website blocker.
+It only does one thing.
+BLOCK ~use @ your own peril.

 # Usage